Dumping out the loot sack: More rules and tools for GURPS Dungeon Fantasy thieves

 Masterful Planner

 I believe this Talent was initially discussed under the name Careful Planner, which, in addition to its skill bonuses, offered the “Alternative Benefit” of special Aim and Evaluate mods tied to Observation and Tactics.
 Some playtesters balked at that, including me.
-I saw it as an interesting idea, but one better worked into a future system-wide optional rule that ties Observation and Tactics to Aim and Evaluate in general, not as part of a specific Talent.
+I saw it as an interesting idea, but one better worked into future system-wide optional rules that tie Observation and Tactics to Aim and Evaluate in general, not as part of a specific Talent.
 In its place, I suggested an extra bonus on planning-type tasks when those are able to benefit from taking extra time.
 A suggestion which… hey, seems to be part of Masterful Planning, pretty much word for word.
 So maybe there is a lone idea of mine to be found in Thieves!

 Actually, the text makes one tweak to that Alternative Benefit: a limit on uses per session.
 I’m not immediately fond of that; it adds a new twist to the workings of Alternative Benefits, which are normally very simple things without per-session limits and the like.
 But I’ll take it as a well-intended, and possibly wise, caution that Masterful Planner’s Alternative Benefit may be more powerful than that of most Talents, and thus calls for care in play.